Forensic audits are inherently complex due to several factors:

 Reporting: The final report must be clear, detailed, and structured to support potential litigation, regulatory actions, or internal decision-making.

-Insufficient Documentation: Failing to collect and preserve all relevant evidence can compromise the audit and its legal standing.
+Insufficient Documentation: Failing to collect or preserve relevant evidence can compromise the audit.

 Bias or Lack of Independence: Auditors must remain objective; perceived or actual bias can invalidate findings.